shuxiangru/AC209A_Alzheimers/Data Overview.md

 ## Rearrange and Export

-We have 783 observations, one for each patient.
+After initial date cleaning, we have 783 observations, one for each patient.
 To improve readablity, we ordered the columns in a way that the slope of a predictor follows the predictor itself.
 We output the data to a csv file for further analysis and modeling.